klaukata/tennis-pipeline/readme.md

 6. Execute `make sf` (creates the Snowflake infrastructure).

-7. Run `make apply` (creates AWS infrastructure and Snowflake storage integration).
+7. Run `make apply` and enter your e-mail address for Cloudwatch alarm (you can leave it empty) (creates AWS infrastructure and Snowflake storage integration).

 8. Run `make files` (generates *airflow_settings.yaml* and *docker-compose.override.yml* with confidential values from environment variables).